cmv/cmv-app-dojo-builder/README.md

 2. Another option is to have one main layer `dojo/dojo.js` and several others like config files that are loaded on demand.
 3. When adding layer files, both `build.profile.js` and `Gruntfile.js` clean task should be modified.
 Otherwise grunt will remove the file when it cleans up the build.

+## Limitations

+The dojo build system doesn't optimize packages between layers.
+Lets say you have 3 modules

+ * Module A
+ * Module B
+ * Module C

+1. Both A and B require C.
+2. We create 2 layer files A and B.
+3. Both layer files will have **their own** copy of C.

+Maybe we should move away from dojo and use something like [StealJS](http://stealjs.com).
+What do you say, Esri?

 ##Troubleshooting

 Instead of running grunt `dojo-build`, instead try running `build-viewer.sh`.
 This will give you a detailed error log in the dist directory called `build-report.txt`.
 Errors begin with error(123) in the output.
 These errors will most likely be paths that do not resolve correctly.